camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 Camunda BPM 7.12.0 discontinues support for older versions of legacy application servers and database systems.
 Additionally, Java 7 is no longer supported.

-Dropping support of legacy environments enables us to support new technologies and to provide a secure product.
+Dropping support of legacy environments enables us to support new technologies and provide a secure product.
 For more details, please read about the changes in supported environments:

 * [Changes in Supported Environments](http://docs.camunda.org/enterprise/announcement/#camunda-bpm-7-12)